Table of Contents

 5. Cristo Redentor (OR) Christ the Redeemer Statue

 On Mount Corcovado in Rio de Janeiro, the Christ the Redeemer Statue, also known as Cristo Redentor, is a statue of Jesus in the Art Deco style.
-Heitor da Silva Costa designed the 130-foot statue, which is made of reinforced concrete and soapstone.
-Its construction cost about $250,000, the majority of which was obtained through contributions.
+Heitor da Silva Costa designed the 130-foot statue made of reinforced concrete and soapstone.
+Its construction cost about $250,000, most of which was obtained through contributions.
 It is 635 tonnes in weight and is situated on the Peak of Corcovado Mountain in the Tijuca Forest National Park, which provides views of Rio de Janeiro.

 Situated in | Corcovado mountain, Rio de Janeiro |